jordanthomp81/easyWaypoints/README.md

 ```

 ## Usage
 Creates a standerd waypoint with the option of custom logic.
 To pass in the custom logic, just create a function with all the logic you would like to call when the waypoint is activated, then pass just the name of the function into this function without qoutes.
-Note that these waypoint functions are available to any js file in this project.
+Note that these waypoint functions are available to any js file in a project.

 Example Single Waypoint:
 ```js